 Constructing a history of Jerusalem is a monumental task.
 Jerusalem’s story takes place in countless sites built over the course of millennia.
 And each of the city’s historical puzzle pieces carries with it myriad interpretations and debates.

 Jerusalem’s sacred history developed over the span of millennia.
-A new excavation located a mere hundred yards from the Western Wall reveals Jerusalem’s layered ancient history—from the building blocks of Solomon’s city to the bustling thoroughfare of Roman and Byzantine Aelia Capitolina.
+An excavation located a mere hundred yards from the Western Wall revealed Jerusalem’s layered ancient history—from the building blocks of Solomon’s city to the bustling thoroughfare of Roman and Byzantine Aelia Capitolina.
 In this eBook’s second chapter, Israel Antiquities Authority archaeologists Shlomit Weksler-Bdolah, Alexander Onn, Shua Kisilevitz and Brigitte Ouahnouna shine a spotlight on a single site containing more than a thousand years of the city’s dynamic history.

 We’ll send you a link to download your copy of Jerusalem Archaeology: Exposing the Biblical City and offer you a FREE registration to the Bible History Daily newsletter, bringing the world of the Bible and archaeology directly to your inbox.
 Your FREE registration to Bible History Daily introduces you to community discussions on fascinating topics like the Dead Sea Scrolls, top Biblical archaeology discoveries, ancient Israel and Easter.

 Sign up to receive our email newsletter and never miss an update.